willthbill/cfscripts/README.md

 ```
 pipenv install <package-name>
 ```
-You may also activate the `pipenv` environment using
+You may also activate the `pipenv` environment using:
 ```
 pipenv shell
 ```